DAK404/OpenSUSE-Setup-Scripts/README.md

 # OpenSUSE-Setup-Scripts

-A set of useful scripts that can help in setting up and maintaining OpenSUSE Tumbleweed systems
+Description: A set of scripts to install essential software, utilities and tools after installing OpenSUSE Tumbleweed.

+Version: 1.0 (19-July-2024)

 ---
 ## Introduction

 This repository has a set of scripts that can be helpful for setting up OpenSUSE Tumbleweed fresh installs.

-These are for my configurations, therefore feel free to customize the list of items to be installed or changed.
+These are written for my configuration, therefore feel free to customize the list of items to be installed or changed.

 [ ATTENTION ]